Tour type: Shoestring

 The detailed Tour Notes below have been written to give you some more detailed information about how the tour runs, what to expect, and how to prepare for your holiday.
 We recommend downloading an up to date copy of these shortly before you travel in case of any changes.

-Our tours in Greece use a range of hotels mainly at the local 4-star level though some more boutique style properties or guesthouses may be used at times, especially on the Greek Islands.
-Please check the Accommodation section for more information on the normal hotels used on this tour.
+Our tours in Greece use a range of hotels mainly at the local 4-star level with some more boutique style properties or deluxe guesthouses also used where possible, especially on the Greek Islands.
+Please check the Accommodation section for more information on the normal accommodation used on this tour.
 This list is given as a guide though and hotels may change from time to time to others of a similar standard.
+If you have specific requests for individual hotels, please contact us about a private/tailor-made tour.

-Accommodation levels and hotels may be slightly different in Greece to those you are accustomed to at home.
 We regularly inspect all the hotels we use to ensure that the service you receive is as close as possible to your expectations.
-Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep will wait in the hotel reception for around 15 minutes to help in case of any problems.
+Please check your hotel room when you first arrive (hot water, cleanliness etc.), as our rep will be available for a short time to help in case of any problems.

 We will contact you with your arrival hotel details normally a couple of weeks before departure.